janprzy/podarchive/README.md

 Dependencies
 ------------
-Please refer the `use` calls at the beginning of `podarchive.pl` for the used modules.
+Please refer to the `use` calls at the beginning of `podarchive.pl` for the used modules.
 I'm not putting a list here because im 100% sure I would forget updating it.
 You can also just try to run it, Perl should give you an error message about missing modules.

 Compiled Binaries
 -----------------